 On the hiring process: When I posted the job listing in December, I wasn’t sure what to expect, but more than 500 resumes poured in!
 I couldn’t believe the caliber of applicants—magazine editors and writers, book editors, up-and-coming bloggers with strong voices, novelists, you name it.
 After painstakingly narrowing down the list, I called 16 people in for interviews.
 We chatted about their experiences, goals and aspirations, and I asked them some formal questions (“How would your current boss describe you?” and “Why are you applying for this position?”) and some fun ones that Swissmiss had recommended (such as, “Describe yourself in three words” and “What’s something you’re bad at that you wish you were good at?”).
 I loved meeting all these smart and wonderful women!
 Then I chose a handful of finalists and gave them an edit test with various blogging assignments–such as “generate five ideas for how-tos” or “interview anyone about anything, but make it super tight and compelling.”

 In the end, everyone was amazing, but Caroline really stood out.
-She’s a funny, energetic person with lots of ideas and opinions (when I was interviewing her, I kept thinking the word, “firecracker!”), and we had a good working dynamic, which is important since we’ll be spending so much time together.
+She’s a funny, energetic person with lots of ideas and opinions, and we had a good working dynamic, which is important since we’ll be spending so much time together.
 So I offered her the job and was thrilled when she accepted!
 We rented two desks, side by side, at Studiomates in Brooklyn, along with other friendly freelancers.

 Anyway, Caroline is the best, and please welcome her to Cup of Jo.
 She lives in Brooklyn, has an adorable puppy and loves loves loves lipsticks (she wears different colors every day).
 I hope you enjoy getting to know her as time goes on!